two Dynamic Concrete Pumping pumps working on a project

 Posted By:Dynamic Concrete Pumping , Date: Mar 22, 2023

-In its simplest form, concrete is a combination of water, cement and aggregate.
+In its simplest form, concrete consists of water, cement and aggregate.
 Combining aggregates with liquid cement allows it to mix evenly.
 Once the cement hardens, it binds to the aggregate, creating a durable and rigid material known as concrete.

 Aggregate is one of the key ingredients that makes concrete durable enough for use in construction projects.
-Below, you’ll learn more about the role of aggregate in concrete, including the different types and portions you can use.
+Below, you’ll learn more about the importance of aggregates in concrete, including the different types and portions you can use.

 What Are Aggregates?